 This activity provides a detailed explanation of the test, practice questions, and feedback and educational options should a student not meet the minimum required passing score.
 A student may retake the test at any time if he or she is not satisfied with the result of the assessment.
 It may be possible that the school will offer retesting workshops.

 TSI Study Guide

 Explore our free TSI review provided by Mometrix.
 Check out our premium TSI study guide to take your studying to the next level.
 If you benefit from these materials, just click the link below!
-To compliment our TSI book, we also offer extensive flashcards for even more TSI test prep help.
+To compliment our TSI book, we also offer extensive flashcards and a mobile-friendly online course for even more TSI test prep help.
 We hope you enjoy our products!
 Your purchase helps us make more great, free content for test-takers just like yourself.